AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-historical-data.md

 * Data would not be available in Experience Platform.

-* You must plan to decommission the Adobe Analytics implementation after you have sufficient data in Customer Journey Analytics.
+* You should plan to decommission the Adobe Analytics implementation after you have sufficient data in Customer Journey Analytics.

 ## Next, perform additional implementation tasks

-At this point in the migration process, you need to perform various tasks before your Customer Journey Analytics environment is ready to use.
+At this point in the migration process, you need to perform various implementation tasks before your Customer Journey Analytics environment is ready to use.

 These additional tasks apply to migrations from Adobe Analytics as well as new Customer Journey Analytics implementations.